 Discover how VR is reshaping research by promoting inclusivity and representation.
 This in-person Speaker Evening includes a live demonstration of immersive VR simulations.

 As society becomes more diverse, research methodologies must evolve to represent everyone, ensuring inclusivity while addressing specific needs.
-This webinar explores an innovative project that used Virtual Reality (VR) simulations of self-driving taxis to examine inclusivity in transport design.
+The presentation will explore an innovative project that used Virtual Reality (VR) simulations of self-driving taxis to examine inclusivity in transport design.
 By incorporating participants with protected characteristics—including neurodivergent individuals—this research uncovered insights into creating adaptive, user-centred approaches.

-Whether you’re designing for neurodivergent users, addressing physical disabilities, or ensuring fair representation across race, gender, and age, this webinar will inspire you to reimagine inclusivity in research and product design.
+Whether you’re designing for neurodivergent users, addressing physical disabilities, or ensuring fair representation across race, gender, and age, this event will inspire you to reimagine inclusivity in research and product design.

 What you’ll learn: